opendatakerala/civil_registrations/README.md

 # Civil Registrations
-Open Data Kerala is releasing data of  civil registrations statistics from Kerala.
+Open Data Kerala is releasing data of  civil registrations statistics from Kerala as on June 3rd 2021.

 788 GPs 87 Muncipalities 5 Corporation  and 1 Cantonment in Sevana
 153 GPs in ILGMS